MicrosoftDocs/visualstudio-docs/scripting-docs/javascript/reference/compare-property-intl-collator.md

 manager: "ghogen"
 ---
 # compare Property (Intl.Collator)
-Returns a function that compares two strings by using the collator’s sort order.
+Returns a function that compares two strings by using the collator's sort order.

 ## Syntax